Children’s Centres are designed specifically for families with children aged under five living in Hackney.

 What activities are available?

-Health services on offer in Children's Centres include:
+Health services in Children's Centres include:

 - Speech and language therapy - speech and language therapists can help your child if they are finding it hard to talk